sam-xif/corpalizer/README.md

 1. `python -m venv venv`
 1. `source ./venv/bin/activate`.
 To deactivate the virtual environment later, run `deactivate` in the same terminal.
 1. `pip install -r requirements.txt`
+1. `mkdir -p documents`.
+This will create the folder where document uploads are stored if it doesn't exist already.
 1. `cp src/config.example.py src/config.py`
-1. Open up the newly created `src/config.py` and fill in the credentials to connect to your MySQL instance
+1. Open up the newly created `src/config.py` and fill in the credentials to connect to your MySQL instance.
+There should be no need to change the default `DOCUMENTS_DIR` variable.
 1. Run the app with `python src/main.py`, and keep an eye out for the like that looks like this: `* Running on http://127.0.0.1:<port_number>/ (Press CTRL+C to quit)`.
 The port number will probably be 5000.
 Save this information for the frontend setup.

 **In `frontend/`:**